Apple: Toward General Active Perception via Reinforcement Learning: Active Perception Policy Learning

 \subsection{Input Processing}

-We assume that the sequence of past observations $o_{0:t}$ consists of images and scalar data.
+We assume that the sequence of past observations $o_{0:t}$ consists of both images and scalar data.
+In tactile-based active perception, image observations typically correspond to high-dimensional tactile inputs (represented as images), while the scalar data encodes the position of the sensor.
+As illustrated in \cref{fig:pipeline}, the agent receives this exact combination of tactile images and sensor positions.
 To efficiently process this data in the policy and Q-networks, we use an architecture similar to the Video-Vision-Transformer (ViViT)~\cite{arnab2021vivit} architecture.
-First, a Vision Transformer (ViT)~\cite{alexey2020image} is used to generate embeddings for each tactile image.
+First, a Vision Transformer (ViT)~\cite{dosovitskiy2020image} is used to generate embeddings for each tactile image.
 These embeddings are then concatenated with the scalar inputs and processed by a transformer to generate an embedding $m_t$ for each time step.
 We empirically found that sharing these embeddings across Q-networks $Q_\theta(o_{0:t}, a_t)$, action policy $\pr{\pi_\theta}{a_t}[o_{0:t}]$ and prediction policy $\pr{\pi_\theta}{\y_t}[o_{0:t}]$ yields better results than training individual representations for each of these components.
-A full overview of \tap{} is shown in \cref{fig:pipeline}.